 Two other amazing home-based North Shore houses to check out at Halloween are the following:

 - Belmont Haunted House – at 1006 Belmont Avenue.
 In previous years it was impressive and open daily between 2:00 and 9:00 pm by donation benefiting Ronald McDonald House during the last week in October.
-In 2018 however it had just a very modest display, but it was still worth checking out – despite the fact that was nothing like it has been in previous years.
-(To be confirmed for 2019.)
+In 2018 however it had just a very modest display.
+It’s open to the public once again in 2019 on the last three days of October from 10 am until 9 pm.
+It’s no longer as extensive as it was in the past, but still well worth checking out (especially if you’re already in the area to see the Haunt of Edgemont).

 Again, the Haunt of Edgemont is one of the best “private home” haunted houses anywhere on the planet.
 Even Steven King and Hollywood special-effects moguls would be impressed.